pfsense/docs/source/usermanager/google-gsuite-auth-source.rst

 on pfSense requires a matching group to be present on both the authentication source server and on the firewall.
-The existing ``admins`` group could be used, but since the name is so general it may conflict with other desired permissions in GSuite.
+The existing ``admins`` group could be used, but since the name is so general it may conflict with other desired permissions in G Suite.

 This example uses a new group called ``fwadmins``.

-First, create the ``fwadmins`` group in GSuite and assign users to the group.
+First, create the ``fwadmins`` group in G Suite and assign users to the group.
 The exact details will vary based on the domain and its organization.

 Next, create a group on the firewall running pfSense software.
 This does not